Access to Justice

 As many as 90% of Americans show up to state civil courts without a lawyer.

-For many of these litigants, they face issues impacting everyday life — evictions, landlord disputes, divorces, child custody battles, wage theft, immigration status, and more — these are problems disproportionately impacted by Black and Latine communities.
+For many of these litigants, they face issues impacting everyday life — evictions, landlord disputes, divorces, child custody battles, wage theft, immigration status, and more — these are problems disproportionately impacted by low-income and marginalized communities.

 State courts were not designed for such a huge number of self-represented litigants, yet this is the crisis with which it is currently faced.
 When civil legal problems are not resolved fairly or effectively, the consequences can include financial instability, loss of housing or employment, unsafe living conditions, and poor physical and mental health.